 District or MUSD.
-The term "District" means the Montebello Unified School District.
+The term "District", as defined at Section 2.07 of the Trust Agreement, means the Montebello Unified School District.

 Early Retirement Option.
 The term "Early Retirement Option" means the option available to an employee who has completed 15 years of service with the MUSD who may choose to work 20 days per year while retired from the MUSD.
 This arrangement is permitted for 5 consecutive years prior to age 60.